-Paul and other Christian leaders traveled to many cities.
+Paul and other leaders of the believers traveled to many cities.
 They preached and taught people the good news about Jesus.
 They also wrote many letters to encourage and teach the believers in the churches.
 Some of these letters became books of the Bible.